MattyAddy/goodreads_data_pipeline/README.md

 ## Data Warehouse

 BigQuery is used for the data warehouse.
 This is where we will perform the data modeling and additional transformations to curate a more impactful dataset.
-The Terraform script
+The Terraform script defined two different datasets: goodreads_db_raw and goodreads_db.
+BQ "datasets" are the equivalent to schemas in other databases such as SQL Server.
+Heres a quick query to show the raw data after it initially lands:

 ## Transformation and Data Modeling

-After the data arrive
+After the data arrives in BigQuery, dbt Cloud is used to both transform and model the data.